valhuber/ApiLogicServer/api_logic_server_cli/docs/index.md

 * __Projects are Highly Functional:__

-    * __API__ - an endpoint for each table, with filtering, sorting, pagination and related data access
+    * __API:__ an endpoint for each table, with filtering, sorting, pagination and related data access

-    * __Admin UI__ - multi-page / multi-table apps, with page navigations and automatic joins
+    * __Admin UI:__ multi-page / multi-table apps, with page navigations and automatic joins

 * __Projects are Customizable, using _your IDE_:__ such as VSCode, PyCharm, etc, for familiar edit/debug services